Fuelled by Memories

 With that, he shuffled out of the bar and slammed the door behind him.
 I do not know if his mustache went grey.

-Maria wove a delicate, deep poem around her theme of Recurring Dreams.
-Ranging from crowdsourced experiences of both joy and nightmare, to resonances of a psyche formed in Australia’s Stolen Generation, Maria approached her piece with the optimism, grace, and intellect she brings to all her work.
+Marie wove a delicate, deep poem around her theme of Recurring Dreams.
+Ranging from crowdsourced experiences of both joy and nightmare, to resonances of a psyche formed in Australia’s Stolen Generation, Marie approached her piece with the optimism, grace, and intellect she brings to all her work.

-My contributions to Maria’s theme both appear, seamless and intact, in her piece:
+My contributions to Marie’s theme both appear, seamless and intact, in her piece:

 A speed boat passes me by